The Silent Brotherhood (book): The Order

 The Order was a neo-Nazi organization founded by Robert Jay Mathews.
 The group was called The Silent Brotherhood for most of its existence, but largely called another name they used, the Order, by the media; Flynn argued that this was because that name "fit better in a newspaper headline".
-The group committed a series of high-profile murders, robberies (stealing over $4 million dollars), and bombings in an effort to eventually overthrow the American government, which they believed was run by the "Zionist Occupation Government".
+The group committed a series of high-profile murders, robberies (stealing over $4 million), and bombings in an effort to eventually overthrow the American government, which they called the "Zionist Occupation Government".
 They gave money to other white racist groups, trying to convince them to move to the Pacific Northwest, where they aimed to establish a white ethnostate.

 On June 18, 1984, the Order assassinated the controversial Denver radio talk show host Alan Berg.
 Berg was ethnically Jewish, known for ridiculing racists on his show, and had argued with a member of the Order, David Lane, on the air.
 Berg's assassination resulted in large amounts of media coverage, where before they had attracted little attention.
 A member of the order, Tom Martinez, became an informant, contributing to their downfall.
 The Order members went on the run.
-On December 8, 1994, Matthews died after a shootout with the Federal Bureau of Investigation, where they set the house he was hiding out in on fire.
+On December 8, 1984, Matthews died after a shootout with the Federal Bureau of Investigation, where they set the house he was hiding out in on fire.
 Other members of the group were hunted down, arrested, and sentenced.